- BS Mechanical Engineering 1983

 In addition to delivering business results, Colleen has a keen interest and passion for developing young professionals.
 She spends a great deal of time mentoring employees new to Chevron.
 She is actively involved with employee networks and serves on the Advisory Board for the Hispanic employee network, and is a frequent speaker at the Women’s network events.
 During her time in Asia, Colleen supported “Caring for Cambodia”; a charity focused on improving education and providing basic needs for school age children around Siem Reap, Cambodia.

-While a student at Michigan Tech, she was a founding member of the Beta Xi chapter, Alpha Sigma Tau sorority and served as Vice-President and President of the sorority, as well as a member of the Blue Key National Honor Society.
+While a student at Michigan Tech, Colleen was a founding member of the Beta Xi chapter, Alpha Sigma Tau sorority.
+She served as Vice-President and President of the sorority.
+Colleen was a member of the Blue Key National Honor Society.

 Colleen resides in Spring, Texas with her husband Winston and their two daughters, Kyndra and Lauren.